 - The College of Graduate Studies will now track internal (departmental) vs. external

 (grant) tuition funding.
 The College of Graduate Studies will verify the Duties Position

 Class/Title, PCN and Detail & Exemption Codes information matches the students GAPA.

-Stipend Type Tuition Code Paid with Accounts starting with (2xxxxx) Use Detail & Exemption codes with GFS (Grant Funded Stipend) in the description for external funded stipends.
-All other Accounts Use Detail & Exemption codes without GFS in the description for Base (internal) funded stipends.
-Stand-alone Tuition Scholarships Use Detail & Exemption codes with Tutition Waiver in the description for Tuition Scholarships only.
+Stipend Type Tuition Code Grant Paid with Accounts starting with (2xxxxx) Use Detail & Exemption codes with GFS (Grant Funded Stipend) in the description for external funded stipends.
+63202 All other Accounts Use Detail & Exemption codes without GFS in the description for Base (internal) funded stipends.
+63202 Stand-alone Tuition Scholarships Use Detail & Exemption codes with Tutition Waiver in the description for Tuition Scholarships only.
+76102

 - Students paid with multiple sources of funding (partial grant and partial base funding) should have their tuition charged proportionately to the amount of stipend.
-For example, if a student is being paid equally ½ grant and ½ base stipend, 6 hours of tuition will be charged to the internal base Detail & Exemption Code, and 6 hours will be charged to the new grant (external) funded stipend (GFS) code.
+For example, if a student is being paid equally ½ grant and ½ base stipend, 4.5 hours of tuition should be charged to the (internal) base Detail & Exemption Code, and 4.5 hours will be charged to the grant (external) funded stipend (GFS) code.

 - It is expected that all graduate students will be paid on a consistent basis when using internal base funding.
 Master’s students should be paid at Master’s level, and PhD students should be paid at PhD levels as well.
 Colleges should provide expected stipend levels for each semester before GAPAs will be processed.
 Stipend levels may be reported via email to College of Graduate Studies Business Manager.

 Variations in funding should be fully explained in the “Additional Remarks” section of the GAPA to avoid delays in processing.